ewwmy/cheatsheets/microservices-en.md

 ## Monorepo

-A **monorepo** is a software-development strategy in which the code for a number of projects is stored in the same repository.
+A **monorepo** is a software-development strategy in which the code for a number of projects (services) is stored in the same repository.

 ### Pros

-- Ease of code reuse
+- Easier code reuse
-- Convenient usage of contracts
+- Shared contracts between projects without the need to publish them as separate NPM packages
+- Shared libraries
-- Simplified (often centralized) dependency management
+- Centralized dependency management (can be a disadvantage in some cases)
-- Atomic commits (no need to sync applications between repositories)
+- Centralized CI/CD pipelines (can be a disadvantage in some cases)
 - Large-scale code refactoring
 - Collaboration across teams.

 ### Cons

-- Loss of version information (loss of version segregation)
+- Loss of version segregation
+- Slower performance of IDE and VCS
 - Lack of per-project access control
-- More storage needed by default
-- Slower work of IDE (in case of lots of projects)
-- Often limited by use of only one programming language.
+- Often limited to only one programming language.

+### When to use monorepo

+- 5-10 projects
+- Shared contracts / libraries are needed
+- A single programming language / framework across projects.

-### Monorepo for JavaScript / TypeScript projects
+### Monorepo tools for Node.js projects

-- **Nx**: easy to use, convenient tooling, only TypeScript
+- **Nx**
-- **Lerna**: multiple dependencies, custom builders, able to use JavaScript
+- **Lerna**: multiple dependencies, custom builders
-- NPM (in case of scope usage)
+- NPM / Yarn / pnpm workspaces
 - Turborepo
 - Rush.

+#### Nx

+##### Pros

+- Easy to use
+- Convenient CLI tools
+- Plugins for lots of frameworks
+- Ready for use configuration

+##### Cons

+- Centralized dependencies (single `package.json` through all projects)
+- Build through **webpack** only

+#### Lerna

+##### Pros

+- Multiple dependencies (separate `package.json` for each project)
+- Custom builders

+##### Cons

+- Hard to configure